cdapio/cdap/cdap-docs/examples-manual/source/examples/purchase.rst

   - When scheduled by the ``PurchaseHistoryWorkFlow``, the ``PurchaseHistoryBuilder`` MapReduce reads the ``purchases`` dataset.
 It fetches the user profile information, if it is available, from the ``UserProfileService`` and creates a purchase history.
-It stores the purchase history in the ``history`` dataset every morning at 4:00 A.M. using a Time Schedule, and also every time 1MB of data is ingested by the ``purchaseStream`` using a Data Schedule.
+It stores the purchase history in the ``history`` dataset every morning at 4:00 A.M. using a time schedule, and also every time 1MB of data is ingested by the ``purchaseStream`` using a data schedule.
   - You can either manually (in the Process screen of the CDAP UI) or programmatically execute the ``PurchaseHistoryBuilder`` MapReduce to store customers' purchase history in the ``history`` dataset.